nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-theme-customization.md

 Nuxeo Web UI provides several themes to change the look and feel of the UI.
 For the moment, they mostly provide color schemes applied to UI elements and a background image for some themes.

 The available themes are:
-- default
-- dark
+- Nuxeo (default)
-- light
+- Dark
-- garden
+- Light
-- kawaii
+- Kawaii

 ### Customization

-In the current version it's not possible to contribute new themes, however the existing ones can be overridden with a contribution.

-To customize one of the provided themes you can simply deploy and override theme resources as described in [How to deploy additional Web UI resources]({{page page='web-ui-deployment#deploy_or_override'}}).

-Taking `resources/web/nuxeo.war/ui/` as our base path, these are the available resources for each theme:
+All the resources for each theme are located on the `/themes/{name}` folder, where `name` is the name of the theme and have the following files:

-- `/styles/{name}-theme.html` style definitions that allow customizing colors, fonts, or any other CSS properties for most elements used in the Web UI.
+- `/themes/{name}/theme.html` style definitions that allow customizing colors, fonts, or any other CSS properties for most elements used in the Web UI.

-- `/images/themes/{name}-theme.jpg` preview image that is displayed on the themes chooser page.
+- `/themes/{name}/preview.jpg` preview image that is displayed on the themes chooser page.

+- `/themes/{name}/logo.png` image used as application logo.

-- `/images/themes/{name}.png` image used as background (available for some themes only).
+- `/themes/{name}/background.png` image used as background (optional, available for some themes only).

-{{#> callout type='note'}}
-Besides the background images `/images/themes/{name}.png` you can also add any images to `/images/themes/` and reference them in your `/styles/{name}-theme.html` styles resources.
-{{/callout}}
+To add a new theme or customize one of the provided ones you can simply deploy and override theme resources as described in [How to deploy additional Web UI resources]({{page page='web-ui-deployment#deploy_or_override'}}).

-### How to Customize a Theme
+### How to Creage a Theme

-This example provides an walk-through on how to override the `light` theme in Web UI.
+This example provides an walk-through on how to create a new theme and add it as a contribution to the Web UI.
+We will create our new theme called `new-light` theme, which is base on the provider `light` theme with some customizations.

 {{#> panel type='code' heading='Without any customization the theme looks like this:'}}
 ![]({{file name='light-theme.png'}} ?w=800,border=true)
 {{/panel}}

-Make a local copy of the theme `/styles/light-theme.html` then make the following changes to it:
+Make a copy of the `light` folder on `/themes` directory and name it `new-light`.
+Then make the following changes to it:

+Edit the `theme.html`:

-{{#> panel type='code' heading='Change default font import from `Roboto` to `Gabriela`'}}
+{{#> panel type='code' heading='Add the font import on top of the file'}}
 ```css
 <link href="https://fonts.googleapis.com/css?family=Gabriela" rel="stylesheet">
 ```